shanz007/IceHockeyTrackerAPI/README.md

 ### Overview

 The Ice Hockey Tracker API is a Python 3-based project leveraging Flask and Flask-SQLAlchemy among other libraries.
+The API was created with the goal of offering powerful monitoring capabilities for ice hockey-related data.
+It provides a diverse solution for handling many aspects of the sport, from individual statistics to match results.
 The project dependencies are detailed in [requirements.txt](https://github.com/shanz007/IceHockeyTrackerAPI/blob/main/requirements.txt) at the root directory.

 ### Getting Started